chk-code/cdnd-05-3dinpainting/README.md

 ```

 ## Backend
-The backend code in the `backend` folder is deployed automatically after each push to the dev/,aster branch via TravisCI.
+The backend code in the `backend` folder is deployed automatically after each push to the dev/master branch via TravisCI.
+All resources in the application are defined in the "serverless.yml" file.
 It uses the serverless architecture.
+Each function has its own set of permissions.
+Application has distributed tracing enabled, it has an decent amount of log statements and it generates application level metrics.
+HTTP requests are validated, using the serverless-reqvalidator-plugin and by providing request schemas in function definitions.
+Data is stored in a table with a composite key.

 # How to run the application